elliotjennings/api-gateway-blog-post/README.md

-# AWS's Serverless Bouncer: A Step by Step Guide to Implementing API Gateway Secured With Cognito
+# AWS's Serverless Bouncer: A Beginner's Step by Step Guide to Implementing API Gateway Secured With Cognito

 ***Disclaimer:*** *The aim of this short post is to explain the basic steps of securing a mock API using API Gateway with Cognito as the 'authorizer'.
 This is not a full guide to either of these AWS services and the benefits / drawbacks they can bring to your architecture.
 Further research and practice will be required.
 This only focuses on the security use case.*